chimera-linux/chimera-linux.github.io/index.md

 ## Chimera Linux

-**The project is currently heavily WIP.** It does not yet include a kernel or an init system, so it cannot boot yet.
-The package build system and core collection are stabilizing rapidly.
+**The project is currently heavily WIP.** It is not capable of booting yet, but is getting there.
+Currently it is still missing its own kernel, and the service manager is not fully set up.

 For specific questions, read our [FAQ](./faq.html).

 Chimera is a Linux distribution with the following goals:

 - Built entirely with LLVM
-- Few to no GNU or GPL3 components in base system
 - FreeBSD-based userland
 - Binary packaging and a well designed source build system
 - Bootstrappable